WARNING: Aboriginal and Torres Strait Islander viewers are warned that the following article may contain images of deceased persons.

 Unfortunately, Bardon’s encouragement of the visual recording of Indigenous art and stories was met with hostility and disagreement from the town administrators of Papunya.
 Resultantly, they did not want to provide infrastructure that supported any activities relating to the promotion of traditional Indigenous values.
 At this point in time, there was no interest or support in the involvement of the Indigenous people and their artworks in the commercial art world.
 This was due to the bureaucratic and political sensibility of the time.
 (Japingka Aboriginal Art, 2014).

 However, in the 1970s, the Papunya Tula Desert Art Movement coincided with the rise in the use of acrylic paints amongst artists worldwide.
 This meant that Bardon could supply the artists of the Papunya community with readily accessible mediums.
 Through Bardon’s support, he became a catalyst for unleashing a great wave of creative talent (Rebecca Hossack Art Gallery, 2000).
-The National Gallery of Victoria’s resident authority on Indigenous art, Judith Ryan speaks of Bardon’s contribution to this movement:
+The National Gallery of Victoria’s resident authority on Indigenous art, Judith Ryan (2011) spoke of Bardon’s contribution to this movement:

 In 1972, the first generation of painters from Papunya successfully established their own art company, called the Papunya Tula Artists.
 These painters included the likes of Long Jack Phillipus Tjakamarra, Billy Stockman Tjapaltjarri, Clifford Possum Tjapaltjarri, Kaapa Tjampitjinpa, Ronnie Tjampitjinpa and Johnny Warangkula Tjupurrula.
 The highly detailed and symbolically-rich style of the Papunya Tula Artists’ works have resulted in the representation of their works in major museums, public galleries, institutions and many large private collections within Australia, as well as overseas.
 The organisation promotes Indigenous artists, provides economic development for the communities, in which they belong, and assists them in maintaining a rich cultural heritage (Papunya Tula Artists, 2014).